-For holidays I cook 5-10 lbs of potatoes, turn them all into mash and then freeze them in a large pan for a day or two.
+For a big family holiday meal, I cook 5-10 lbs of potatoes, turn them all into mash and then freeze them in a large pan for a day or two (or up to 2 months in advance).
 Then I take them out of the freezer and put them in the fridge the night before the big event.

 I get more compliments on my mashed potatoes than you would ever imagine possible for such a simple recipe!

 Take 3lbs of potatoes and bake them however you please.

 I like to cook them in the oven on 375 for 2 hours... foil on bottom and top with a little butter on the bottom foil.
 Throw them in the mixer while still hot.

 Run the mixer on low for about 30 seconds just to break up the potatoes a bit.

 While the potatoes are being broken up, slice a stick of butter.
 Add it to the mixing bowl and mix until all the butter is melted and well combined.

 Next, SLOWLY add in 1 1/4 cups of raw milk (or whatever milk you like to use...).
 This step takes about 3-5 minutes, but it's worth it.
 Be patient.
 Also, if you go too fast, you'll get splashed with milk ;-)

 At the very end, add salt and pepper to taste.
 Mix again until well combined.

 At this point you can obviously eat them right away.
 OR you can freeze them!!